pprunty/pprunty.github.io/posts/08-writing.md

 I appreciate the artistry.
 But I must admit, I also appreciate triple cheeseburgers, soda refills and spice-bags.

-The difference is I don't feel the same way after eating at a fancy restaurant compared to the way I do after eating at McDonald's.
+The difference is I don't feel the same way after eating at a fancy restaurant compared to at McDonald's.

 It wasn't too little, it wasn't too much.
 It was just right.